susom/redcap-em-giftcard-reward/README.md

 ### Reward Configuration

-There may be many instances of this section if there are multiple rewards dispersed by this project.
+There may be many configurations created if there are multiple rewards dispersed by this project.
-Each instance requires information about the specific reward.
+Each configuration requires information about the specific reward.
 Among the required information are the reward logic, reward title and the field which holds the email address of the participant.

 ### Notification Settings